jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (i) rehabilitation of the prisoner; or
     (ii) reintegration of the prisoner into the community on his or her release:
   (c) to place that prisoner in a prison closer to his or her family:
-  (d) to respond to the needs of that prisoner, as identified in the management plan:
+  (d) to respond to the needs of that prisoner, as identified in the case management plan:
   (e) to ensure the safety of that prisoner or any other person:
   (f) to implement a change in the security classification of that prisoner:
   (g) to provide medical or psychiatric care for that prisoner: